Equal, Greater or Less Than

 It also lets us see that "S" is less than 10 (by "jumping over" the "L"), and even that 0<10 (which we know anyway), all in one statement.

 NOW, I have one more trick.
 If Sam tried really hard he might be able to cut the rope EXACTLY in half, so each half is 5m, but we know he didn't because we said there was a "shorter" and "longer" length, so we also know:

 We can put that into our very neat statement here:

 0 < S < 5 < L < 10

 And IF we thought the two lengths MIGHT be exactly 5 we could change that to

 0 < S ≤ 5 ≤ L < 10

 An Example Using Algebra

-OK, this example may be complicated if you don't know Algebra, but I thought you might like to see it anyway.
-Just imagine that "x" is the number of people at your party, and "x+3" is what happens when 3 more people arrive.
+OK, this example may be complicated if you don't know Algebra, but I thought you might like to see it anyway:

-Example: What is x+3, when you know that x is greater than 1?
+Example: What is x+3, when we know that x is greater than 11?